Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$: Introduction

 \begin{corollary} There exists a compact symplectic manifold with a Hamiltonian $S^{1}$-action with isolated fixed points that does not admit a compatible K\"ahler metric. \end{corollary}

 We note that in Theorem \ref{newmain} and Corollary \ref{firstquestion} we do not assume that the compatible K\"{a}hler metric is preserved by any symmetry.

-To state our second main result, we introduce the following terminology.
-We say that an $S^1$-action on a symplectic manifold is {\it coprime} if the weights of the $S^1$-action are coprime at any fixed point.
-According to this definition, a coprime action has isolated fixed points and doesn't have weights $\pm 1$.
+{\it Coprime actions.} To state our second main result, we introduce the following terminology.
+We say that an $S^1$-action on a symplectic manifold is {\it coprime} if at any fixed point $p$ the weights of the $S^1$-action at $p$ are {\it pairwise coprime} and no weight of the action is equal to either $-1,\, 0,\,1$.
+According to this definition, a coprime action has isolated fixed points.
 It turns out, that for a subgroup $S^1\subset \mathbb T^2$ the action on $\M$ is coprime if an only if it doesn't have weights $-1,0,1$ at any point.
 Furthermore, for a generic subgroup $S^1\subset \mathbb T^2$ the action is coprime.
 Hence, the following result gives an almost complete answer to Question \ref{refinedquestion} (b).

 \begin{theorem} Let $(\M,\OM)$ be Tolman's manifold, and let $S^1\subset \mathbb T^2$ be a subgroup whose action on $\M$ is coprime.
 Then there is no $S^1$-invariant K\"ahler metric on $\M$ that is compatible with $\OM$. \end{theorem}